-There's more detail on the Virgin Media FUP, and how it compares to that of other providers, here.
+There's more detail on Virgin's FUP and how it compares to that of other providers here.

 Vivid 200 Gamer

-It was designed in collaboration with gaming organisations, such as the eSports group Gfinity, and like Vivid 200 offers superfast speeds up to 200Mb and comes with an uncapped data allowance.
+It was designed in collaboration with gaming organisations and like the Vivid 200 package it offered superfast speeds of up to 200Mb plus an uncapped data allowance.

-But unlike Vivid 200 it gives upload speeds of up to 20Mb, making it perfect for gamers who live-stream content via sites like Twitch and Youtube.
+Unlike Vivid 200 it gave upload speeds of up to 20Mb, making it perfect for gamers who live-stream content via sites like Twitch and YouTube.

 Putting price and speed together, is it worth paying out for Virgin's version of ultrafast broadband?

-We say yes - for those who regularly use streaming services such as the BBC's iPlayer, Netflix, or online gaming - especially if they're sharing a connection.
+We say yes - particularly for those who regularly use streaming services such as BBC iPlayer, Netflix or online gaming - especially if they're sharing a connection.

-Here's a table of the actual difference various speeds make to online activities:
+Here's a table of different broadband speeds and how they impact online activities: